Financial-Times/ft-api-client/README.md

 * `apiKey`: The (string) API key for your app to access the Content API
 * `logLevel`: *optional* One of `FtApi.LOG_LEVEL_NONE`, `FtApi.LOG_LEVEL_ERROR` or `FtApi.LOG_LEVEL_INFO`.
 See *Logging* below for more details.
 * `featureFlags`: *optional* An array of strings containing the names of feature flags to be used with the content API.
+* `version`: *optional* *experimental* Specificy an API version to use, defaults to 1, optionally specify 2.
+Use with Care!

 Examples: